Why Is My Internet So Slow? Your Ultimate Guide to Speeding Up

 Many internet providers have data caps, and some slow your speeds to a crawl after you hit that cap.
-Providers like Xfinity and CenturyLink give customers very high data caps—1 TB for these examples—and shouldn’t cause too many issues for most households.
+Providers like Xfinity give customers very high data caps—1.2 TB for this example—and shouldn’t cause too many issues for most households.
 But satellite internet providers including HughesNet and Viasat are less generous with their data allowances.

 Satellite internet providers charge for internet use by data rather than by internet speed.
 It’s similar to how cell phone plans usually work.
 After you use up your data for the month, with these satellite providers, your internet connection can slow to a crawl.

 HughesNet customers can see speeds drop to 1–3 Mbps.
 Viasat customers can expect all their internet traffic to be deprioritized, meaning that their data gets pushed to the back of the line of all Viasat customers’ data.

 A lot of DSL, cable, and fiber internet companies are doing away with data caps, but there are still many ISPs that are holding on to the practice.
 Look to see if your internet service has a data cap in our guide to ISP data caps.